No Kill Resolution Guidelines

 You can sign up to receive email updates on animal welfare legislation and pet laws that are specific to the area in which you live by visiting our online Legislative Action Center.
 On the site, you will also find policy tools and resources related to pit bull terriers, community cats and puppy mill dogs.

-For additional assistance, feel free to contact our advocacy team coordinator, A.J.
+For additional assistance, feel free to contact our policy and communications analyst, A.J.
 Albrecht, at email@example.com.